-Why do Mandarin Oriental, Starwood, and More Use Coyle?
+Why do Mandarin Oriental, Kimpton, Starwood, and More Use Coyle?

-Coyle is delighted to be the preferred mystery shopping and quality industry benchmarking provider for the Boston area.
+Coyle is delighted to be designing and implementing mystery shopping, guest satisfaction and quality benchmarking programs in the Boston area.
 Coyle has helped Boston’s leading hospitality companies elevate guest experiences and meet industry quality standards for many years.

-Coyle extensively screens its professional secret shopper evaluators, accepting only those with a broad knowledge of the Boston area who frequently travel and dine out.
-Coyle’s evaluators are your guests, out practically every night in the area’s best restaurants and hotels.
+Coyle extensively screens professional secret shopper evaluators, referring only those with a broad knowledge of the Boston area who frequently travel and dine out.
+These professional independent evaluators are your guests, out practically every night in the area’s best restaurants and hotels.
 As a result, Coyle’s hospitality clients benefit from objective, insightful, and thoughtful feedback that helps convey the complete story behind each guest experience.

 - Fully-tailored programs, customized to your brand needs